openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_CRNN_From_Tensorflow.md

 There are several public versions of TensorFlow CRNN model implementation available on GitHub.
 This tutorial explains how to convert the model from the `CRNN Tensorflow <https://github.com/MaybeShewill-CV/CRNN_Tensorflow>`__ repository to IR, and is validated with Python 3.7, TensorFlow 1.15.0, and protobuf 3.19.0.
 If you have another implementation of CRNN model, it can be converted to OpenVINO IR in a similar way.
-You need to get inference graph and run Model Optimizer on it.
+You need to get inference graph and run model conversion of it.

 **To convert the model to IR:**